 From 1967-1978, after his retirement, Middleton moved to Vancouver, British Columbia, where he was a professor emeritus and honorary lecturer associated with the Department of the History of Medicine and Science at the University of British Columbia.

-Middleton wrote 15 books and 75 to 100 scientific papers related to the science of weather instruments and meteorological optics as well as their history.
+Middleton wrote 15 books and more than 75 scientific papers related to the science of weather instruments and meteorological optics as well as their history.
 His major contribution was the book Meteorological Instruments, first published in 1941 with the third and final publication in 1953.
 This was the classic text in the field.
 Only recently have other texts appeared to cover this area.
 He also wrote three books on the history of meteorological instruments, also classics.
-In 1953 he wrote "Vision through the Atmosphere" again a seminal text in the field.
+In 1953 he wrote Vision through the Atmosphere, again, a seminal text in the field.